S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/README.md

-# Prova Finale (Ingegneria del Software)
+# A Java implementation of Santorini
+### Software Engineering Final Test
 ### AA 2019/2020
-## Descrizione
-Prova finale della materia "Ingegneria del Software", prevista nel secondo semestre del terzo anno di corso.
-## Composizione del gruppo
+## Description
-Il gruppo di lavoro è composto da tre studenti:
+Final test of "Software Engineering 1", which is a 3rd year subject of
+## The Team
+Our working group is composed by three students:
 * Alice Piemonti
-   * Codice Persona: 10572806
+   * Person Code: 10572806
-   * Matricola: 888585
+   * Number: 888585
 * Luca Pirovano
-    * Codice Persona: 10569272
+    * Person Code: 10569272
-    * Matricola: 888838
+    * Number: 888838
 * Nicolò Sonnino
-    * Codice Persona: 10569180
+    * Person Code: 10569180
-    * Matricola: 890940
+    * Number: 890940
-## Specifica di progetto
-Il progetto consiste nello sviluppo di una versione software del gioco da tavolo *Santorini*.

-Il progetto finale dovrà includere:
+## Project specification
+The project consists of a Java version of the famous table Game *Santorini*, made by Cranio Creations.
+You can find the full game here: https://amzn.to/2Wk2U7L

+The final version must include:
-* diagramma UML iniziale dell’applicazione (ad alto livello);
+* initial UML diagram;
-* diagrammi UML finali che mostrino come è stato progettato il software, i diagrammi potranno essere generati a partire dal codice sorgente del progetto utilizzando tool automatici;
-* implementazione funzionante del gioco conforme alle regole del gioco e alle specifiche presenti in questo documento;
-* codice sorgente dell’implementazione;
-- codice sorgente dei test di unità.
+* final UML diagram, generated from the code by automated tools;
+* working game implementation, which has to be rules compliant;
+* source code of the implementation;
+* source code of unity tests.

 ## Implemented Functionalities
 | Functionality | State |